neozenith/neozenith.github.io/blog/posts/2019-07-22-from-zero-to-test.md

 </div>

-# Overview
+# {{$page.title}}

 I strongly believe you can do a lot with very little when developing software and you don't have to know 100% to have learnt enough to be effective.

 The same is true when automating tests.

-This article will layout a few maxims, that if you follow only these, you will go from zero testing to ~80% effective at testing.
+This article will layout a few maxims, you can go from **0% effective at testing** to **~80% effective at testing**.

 The [Pareto Principle][pareto] is also called the 80/20 rule.
 You get 80% of the effect from 20% of the effort, whilst the last 20% of effect requires _the other 80% effort_.
 This is of course annecdotal but you get the point.
 Throughout this article I will try to link to resources if you want to read further about _the other 80%_ after you have whet your appetite.

 Ok, here are the maxims: